Summary

-I've retained our outlook on iRhythm Technologies, Inc. (NASDAQ:NASDAQ:IRTC) as a hold after extensively reviewing its latest numbers.
+I've retained our outlook on iRhythm Technologies, Inc. (NASDAQ:IRTC) as a hold after extensively reviewing its latest numbers.
 After the Q2 results I noted the reimbursement overhang had potentially settled for the company but concluded the market had it fairly priced at the time.
 Just a reminder, our hold thesis is built on the fact IRTC's earnings growth looks clamped in the periods ahead as it grapples operating costs and ECG market, broad market headwinds.
 Investors can review our previous 4 reports on IRTC [newest to oldest] in the below links:

 The above-mentioned pressures were on full display during the company's latest earnings period, prompting management to revise down FY22 revenue and adjusted EBITDA guidance.
 Net-net, I believe there are better opportunities within the space.
 With shares trading in-line with our fair value estimate of $117 [down from $155], I continue to rate IRTC a hold.